Directing

 Anti-Racist Theater Practice Requirement

-Directing students are required to enroll in DRAM 450a/b, Theater as Cultural Work: Leading With Values, in order to fulfill the School’s anti-racist theater practice requirement.
-Combined with the prerequisite workshop, Everyday Justice: Anti-Racism as Daily Practice, this course offers vital strategies for the lifelong development of individual and communal anti-racist practice.
+Directing students are required to enroll in DRAM 450a/b, Theater as Cultural Work: Leading with Values, in order to fulfill the School’s anti-racist theater practice requirement.
+This course offers vital strategies for the lifelong development of individual and communal anti-racist practice.

 Theater History Requirement